 Modifying the components or wiring of the supplemental restraint system is dangerous.
 You could accidentally activate it or make it inoperable.
 Do not make any modifications to the supplemental restraint system.
 This includes installing trim, badges, or anything else over the air bag modules.
 It also includes installing extra electrical equipment on or near system components or wiring.
 An Authorized Mazda Dealer can provide the special care needed in the removal and installation of front seats.
-It is important to protect the air bag wiring and connections to assure that the bags do not accidentally deploy, the driver seat slide position sensor and front passenger seat weight sensors are not damaged and that the seats retain an undamaged air bag connection.
+It is important to protect the side and curtain air bag wiring and connections to assure that the bags do not accidentally deploy and that the seats retain an undamaged air bag connection.